IsmaelHeredia/nodejs-restapi-mongodb/README.md

-# nodejs-restapi-mongodb
+# NodeJS RestApi MongoDB

- RestAPI in NodeJS & MongoDB
+RestAPI in NodeJS with MongoDB and passport-jwt for authentication.